-The information above was last checked on 9/25/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Frankfurt am Main from Amsterdam as this information can change.
+The above information was last checked on 1/19/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to Frankfurt am Main closer to your date of departure here

-The current restriction level for your return trip by train from Frankfurt am Main to Amsterdam is: Fully open
+The current restriction level for your return trip by train from Frankfurt am Main to Amsterdam is: Partially open

-Reentry to Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Germany
+Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of Germany

 What are the requirements?